nishtha-2/ai-finance-controller/README.md

 An AI Finance Controller that reconciles payment, processor settlement, and bank ledger records, identifies financial discrepancies, and uses grounded AI to explain exceptions and guide finance teams toward the next investigation step.

-Built for the Razorpay Buildathon — AI Finance Controller track.
+Built for the **Razorpay Buildathon — AI Finance Controller Track**.

 ---